vaibhavlachhwani/auralis/README.md

 .
-├── dashboard/                  # Contains the React-based frontend application ├── network-capture-service/    # The Python service for capturing and parsing network packets └── packet-collector-service/   # The Java/Spring Boot backend for data aggregation and broadcasting
+├── dashboard/                  # Contains the React-based frontend application ├── network-capture-service/    # The Python service for capturing and parsing network packets └── packet-collector-service/   # The Java/Spring Boot backend for data aggregation, broadcasting, and historical storage
 ```

 For more detailed information about each service, please refer to the `README.md` file within its respective directory.